Kenhasteandersen/NUMmodel/README.md

 _The figure above shows a run of the full NUMmodel.
 The inset shows the Sheldon size spectrum from the position maked with the red star of generalists (blue), diatoms (green), passive feeding copepods (dark red) and active copepods (red)._

 ### Papers using the NUM model:
-* Grigoratou, Maria, Camila Serra-Pompei, Adam Kemberling, and Andrew J. Pershing.
-Hot and hungry: [A mechanistic approach to the direct and indirect effects of marine heatwaves on plankton communities](https://www.authorea.com/doi/full/10.22541/au.171474857.76024736).
-(2024).
-* Application to the biological carbon pump: C. Serra-Pompei, B.A Ward, J. Pinti, A.W Visser, T. Kiørboe, K.H Andersen (2022): Linking plankton size spectra and community composition to carbon export and its efficiency.
-[Global Biogeochemical Cycles 36(5), e2021GB007275](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2021GB007275).
 * T.F.
 Hansen, D.E.
 Canfield, K.H.
 Andersen, and C.J.
 Bjerrum: The unicellular NUM v.0.91 (2025): A trait-based plankton model evaluated in two contrasting biogeographic provinces.
 [Geoscientific Model Development 18, 1895–1916](https://gmd.copernicus.org/articles/18/1895/2025/).
+* Grigoratou, Maria, Camila Serra-Pompei, Adam Kemberling, and Andrew J. Pershing.
+Hot and hungry: [A mechanistic approach to the direct and indirect effects of marine heatwaves on plankton communities](https://www.authorea.com/doi/full/10.22541/au.171474857.76024736).
+(2024).
+* Application to the biological carbon pump: C. Serra-Pompei, B.A Ward, J. Pinti, A.W Visser, T. Kiørboe, K.H Andersen (2022): Linking plankton size spectra and community composition to carbon export and its efficiency.
+[Global Biogeochemical Cycles 36(5), e2021GB007275](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2021GB007275).

 ### Installation
 The library requires a recent version of matlab (2021 or later).
 Installation and compilation instructions are given in the wiki.

-### Basic structure
+### Using the NUM model with Matlab
+The library can be called interactively from matlab and all functions are documented on their respective help pages.
 There are three levels of routines: top-level, medium-level and low-level.
 There are three model systems: an upper ocean represented as a chemostat, a water column, and a global simulation with transport matrices.
 #### Top-level matlab routines
 These routines run a simulation and returns the results in a `sim` structure: